wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portal-custom-web/includes/2-build-web-templates.md

 * Choose descriptive names for your templates.
 They will be referenced or as part of other templates.

-* Breakdown the page layout and separate layout from content.
+* Break down the page layout and separate layout from content.
 These will be candidates for extendable templates.

-* Look out for repeatable and reusable fragments - these can be defined as sub-templates and utilize `include` tag.
+* Look out for repeatable and reusable fragments - these can be defined as subtemplates and utilize `include` tag.

 * `include` tag can help reuse not only layout but commonly used JavaScript fragments as well.
 Make your JavaScript templates "smart" by using parameters available in `include` tag.
 These fragments will be inserted inline.